 Very little data is held on engagement with these accounts and as such the process for monitoring and evaluation has been reviewed.
-In October 2020 a Digital Marketing Agency was appointed jointly by NMRN and MRT to support these platforms and have been seeking to address the availability of data but it remains patchy.
+In October 2020 a Digital Marketing Agency was appointed jointly by NMRN and MRT to support these platforms and consequently this year data will be made available.